The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Their habitat is selective, and the temperatures should not be too cold or too hot.
 Moose can tolerate the freezing winter temperatures because they have thick skin with fur.
 Their fur ensures that they retain heat and stay warm.
 However, hot weather is intolerable to these animals, and they need plenty of shade and water sources to cool off.

-The forested areas provide adequate shade during the hot summer seasons, and also there is enough vegetation to feed on.
-Through adequate nutrition, moose pack on sufficient body fat to take them through the harsh winter season.
+The forested areas provide adequate shade during the hot summer seasons and enough vegetation to feed on.
+Through good nutrition, moose pack on sufficient body fat to take them through the harsh winter season.

-The moose do not inhabit areas with no snow, which puts them at a higher risk of falling prey to wolves and bears.
+The moose do not inhabit areas with no snow, putting them at a higher risk of falling prey to wolves and bears.
 They also stay away from deep snow because it slows down their movement.

 Under favorable conditions and fewer predators, moose can quickly grow in number.
 In most of the regions in North America with moose, their population is stable.